 Also known as ecological grief or eco-anxiety, climate grief is a psychological response to the climate crisis.

 According to Panu Pihkala, adjunct professor of environmental theology at the University of Helsinki, the term “climate grief” can refer to the feelings of loss and anxiety that people experience due to the effects of climate change.

 “Climate grief comes in many forms,” Pihkala writes in an op-ed for BBC.
 “There is the bereavement-like grief and trauma when a climate change-enhanced ‘natural disaster’ hits you or your close ones.
 Then there is transitional grief: A growing awareness that things are changing, and feelings of grief and sadness because of the many losses involved.”

 And according to clinical social worker and psychotherapist Andrew Bryant—who manages the website Climate & Mind—climate grief can also encompass the anticipated loss of something that people value in their local or global environment.

-During a phone interview, Bryant tells LIVEKINDLY climate grief can impact people in different ways.
+During a phone interview, Bryant says climate grief can impact people in different ways.
 “It’s specific to the person and what kind of climate issues they’re responding to.”